Skip to content

 Connections table

 In Siteopt and SpineOpt connections are entities which can transfer energy and material from one node to another.
 These include power lines and pipelines.
-However, Siteopt does not require that you specify what type of real infrastructure the connection represents.
+However, as Siteopt works in an abstract level, it does not require that you specify what type of real infrastructure the connection represents.
 Instead you enter parameters which determine how these connection behave.

 In connections_input.xlsx each row represents one connection entity.
 The header row shows what is expected on each column.
 The columns are as follows: